 Surface-applied window film installed on existing single pane fenestration assemblies to reduce solar heat gain provided the code does not require the glazing fenestration to be replaced.

 R503.1.1.1 Replacement fenestration.
 Where some or all of an existing fenestration unit is replaced with a new fenestration product, including sash and glazing, the replacement fenestration unit shall meet the applicable requirements for U-factor and SHGC in Table R402.1.1.
+Where more than one replacement fenestration unit is being installed, an area-weighted average of the U-factor and/or SHCG of all replacement fenestration shall be permitted to be used to demonstrate compliance.

 R503.1.2 Heating and cooling systems.
-New heating, cooling and duct systems that are part of the alteration shall comply with Sections R403.1, R403.2, R403.3 and R403.6.
+New heating, cooling and duct systems that are part of the alteration shall comply with Section R403.

 Exceptions: